naatebarber/tim/README.md

-### Create 3-dimensional geometry from an input string
+### Create expressive geometry from an input string

 # NHedron Encoder